Search: 423 results

 Verse ConceptsAmbushThings Revealed

-When this man had been seized by the Jews and was about to be killed by them, I arrived with my troops and rescued him because I learned that he is a Roman citizen.
+This man had been seized by the Jews and they were on the point of killing him when I came upon them with the soldiers and rescued him, because I had learned that he was a Roman citizen.

 Verse ConceptsRoman CitizensRescueIndividuals Saving Others